 And it all began right here.
 Yep, the Met Gala.
 It's a massive fashion event where some of the world's biggest celebrities get dressed up in extravagant outfits.
 And if you did want to attend, well good luck, cause its invitation only and tickets cost about 100 grand.
-Which to some seemed a little inappropriate when many are struggling, and just blocks away, people were protesting over the war in Gaza.
+Which to some seemed a little inappropriate when many are struggling, and some horrible things are happening in the world.
 Then social media influencer Haylee Baylee did this.